Havask/Byggebistand-Troms/README.md

 ## Features

 - **Service Listings**: Detailed descriptions of construction-related services offered by Byggebistand Troms.
-- **Contact Information**: Easy access to get in touch with the team.
+- **Contact Information**: Easy access to get in touch with the company.
 - **Responsive Design**: Optimized for viewing on desktop, tablet, and mobile devices.
 - **Simple Navigation**: Intuitive layout for users to find information quickly.